apache/airflow/README.md

 if needed.
 This means that `pip install apache-airflow` will not work from time to time or will produce unusable Airflow installation.

-To have repeatable installation, however, we keep a set of "known-to-be-working" constraint files in the orphan `constraints-main` and `constraints-2-0` branches.
+To have repeatable installation, though, we keep a set of "known-to-be-working" constraint files in the orphan `constraints-main` and `constraints-2-0` branches.
 We keep those "known-to-be-working" constraints files separately per major/minor Python version.
 You can use them as constraint files when installing Airflow from PyPI.
 Note that you have to specify